 - In a large oven safe skillet over medium heat, sauté the diced potatoes in one tablespoon avocado oil and a dash of salt and pepper for 15 minutes or until tender.

 - Once tender, scoot the potatoes to one half of the skillet so they continue to brown and gently crumble the silken tofu in the other half.
 Carefully fold the spices into the tofu until your tofu scramble is a nice yellow.
 Be careful not to be too rough or the tofu will lose it's texture (see photos in post for reference).

 - Once the tofu is warmed through, remove the potatoes and tofu and set aside on a plate.

 - In the same skillet, cover the bottom of the skillet with tortilla chips.

 - Next layer on the breakfast potatoes, tofu scramble, and 2 cans of black beans (about 3 cups).

 - Add another half cup of nacho cheese on top of the black beans.
 Bake in the oven for 15 minutes.

 - Finally, top with your favorite toppings.
 I used pico de gallo, avocado slices, cashew sour cream, and cilantro.
 Enjoy immediately!

 - Add the potato, sweet potato and carrot to boiling water and boil until potatoes are cooked through (about 10 minutes).
 Don't over cook the potatoes or the starches will make your cheese too gummy!

-- Next blend all of the nacho cheese ingredients in a high speed blender until completely smooth.
+- Next blend all of the nacho cheese ingredients together in a high speed blender until completely smooth.

 - Store in the refrigerator for up to 7 days.
 Also freezes well!